whenegghitsrock/website-carryon/content/en/news/join-us-at-kubecon-eu-2022.md

 **Feynman Zhou - Senior Community Manager at QingCloud**

 [Feynman Zhou](https://kccnceu2022.sched.com/feynman1) is a senior community manager at QingCloud.
-He is growing and maintaining the KubeSphere community (kubesphere.io), which helps users to widely adopt Kubernetes and reduce the learning curve of using cloud-native technologies.
+He is growing and maintaining the KubeSphere community (docs.kubesphere-carryon.top), which helps users to widely adopt Kubernetes and reduce the learning curve of using cloud-native technologies.

 Feynman is also a CNCF and CDF ambassador, Fluent member, and InfoQ editor.
 He is passionate about technical evangelism and outreach.
 He launched and organized the first-ever Kubernetes Community Days China in 2021.